-Group D - Covered by the 1978 Plan and the participant has elected not to be covered by the 1986 Amendment or the 2005 Amendment.
+Group B - Covered by the 1978 Plan and the participant has elected not to be covered by the 1986 Amendment.

-b.
-Benefit Options

-• Normal Monthly Pension Benefit
+- b.
+Benefit Options - Normal Monthly Pension Benefit

-An employee is eligible for a normal monthly pension benefit after 10 years of service, at any age or when he or she reaches the normal retirement age 55 with 10 years of creditable service.
-A 30 and out provision was adopted by City on September 12, 2005
+An employee is eligible for a normal monthly pension benefit after 30 years of services, at any age or, when he or she reaches the normal retirement age of 55 with 10 years of creditable service.
+A 30 year and out provision was added to the Plan effective October 25, 2005.

-Alternatively, an employee is eligible for a normal monthly pension benefit at age 65 with 5 years of credited service.
+Alternatively, a police officer is eligible for normal retirement at age 65 with at least 5 years of credited service.